by Paige Calahan

 Changing the rest of your documents after you have your new state-issued ID and Social Security card is primarily about providing a copy of the two cards.
 Until all your documents are in order and a few months have passed, MShale.com suggests that you use an identity theft protection service to alert you to any suspicious activity, especially if you feel your information was compromised during the process of changing your name.

 If you decide to change your name after getting married, take these measures to protect your identity.
-The change to your marital status is only the first step of starting your life with your new spouse.
+Changing your marital status is only the first step of starting your life with your new spouse.